michelou/wix-examples/README.md

 <b name="footnote_01">[1]</b> ***ImageMagick*** [↩](#anchor_01)

 <p style="margin:0 0 1em 20px;">
 <a href="https://imagemagick.org/">ImageMagick</a> is a free software to create, edit, compose, or convert digital images.
-In this project we rely on the <a href="https://imagemagick.org/script/convert.php"><code>convert</code></a> tool to customize dialog windows in the generated Windows installer.
+In this project we rely on the <a href="https://imagemagick.org/script/convert.php"><code>convert</code></a> tool to customize two dialog windows in the generated Windows installer.
 </p>

 <b name="footnote_02">[2]</b> ***InstEd*** [↩](#anchor_02)